chohbein/GAN/README.md

 Failures of cyclegan:
 - With limited monet paintings to train on (300), overfitting was a big issue and excessive tuning had diminishing returns.
 Would be very hard to get a top score with this architecture.
-- ResNet struggled to capture accurate brush strokes and textures of the Monet style.
+- Our architecture struggled to capture accurate brush strokes and textures of the Monet style.

 ## gen3.py
 U-net with CLIP-feature extraction <br>